Spirited queen happy to play Bond girl

 She then appeared for real in the main stadium before 60,000 spectators - and without a hair out of place - before taking her seat.

-The film was the brainchild of the ceremony's director Danny Boyle, but it was London organizing committee (LOCOG) chairman Seb Coe who first approached the palace in 2011.
+The film was the brainchild of the ceremony's director Danny Boyle, but it was London organising committee (LOCOG) chairman Seb Coe who first approached the palace in 2011.

 When asked how much it took to persuade the queen to take part, a LOCOG spokeswoman said: "Not much."